-Now that technology is progressing at a mind numbing pace, scientists are able to explore depths of the ocean previously inaccessible.
+Now that technology is progressing at a mind numbing pace, scientists are able to explore depths of the ocean before inaccessible.
 New species are being discovered in many hard to explore ocean habitats.
 Many new sea species seem to defy evolutionary logic.
 Some of them defy even weird.
 Click To Tweet Sea horses that look like sea weed, octopuses that look like they swam out of a Disney cartoon and fish that look like a big pile of glop.
 Look at and read about the following weird animals.
 Feast your eyes on these wonders of evolution as your brain tries to wrap itself around the weird combinations of characteristics that nature has found adaptable to life!

 The Leafy Seadragon or Phycodurus eques, is camoflaged to look like sea weed.
-It is a relative of the sea horse.
+It is a relative of the sea-horse.

-Octopuses from the Grimpoteuthis genus are deep sea animals.
+Octopuses from the Grimpoteuthis genus are deep-sea animals.
 They have eyes on the sides of their “head” and two ear-like fins that they use to propel themselves.

-The blob fish, Psychrolutes marcidusrom, is another deep sea fish living in waters off the coasts of Australia, New Zealand and Tasmania.
+The blob fish, Psychrolutes marcidusrom, is another deep-sea fish living in waters off the coasts of Australia, New Zealand and Tasmania.
 Its body is a gelatinous mass with a density just greater than water which allows it to float just above the sea floor.
 It lacks developed muscles and relies on eating food matter that passes in front of it.
 On land, its body collapses and it looks like a very ugly Jabba the Hut from Star Wars fame.